zk4/obsidian-image-auto-upload-plugin/README.md

 ```

-## upload all local images file by command
+## Upload all local images file by command

 press `ctrl+P` and input `upload all images`，enter, then will auto upload all local images